Biotechnology for Biofuels

 It was found that pyruvate ferredoxin oxidoreductase enzyme (PFOR) is encoded by the pforA gene and plays a key role in pyruvate dissimilation.
 We further demonstrated that pyruvate formate-lyase activity (PFL) is encoded by the pfl gene.
 Although the pfl gene is normally expressed at low levels, it is crucial for biosynthesis in T. saccharolyticum.
 In pforA deletion strains, pfl expression increased and was able to partially compensate for the loss of PFOR activity.
 Deletion of both pforA and pfl resulted in a strain that required acetate and formate for growth and produced lactate as the primary fermentation product, achieving 88 % theoretical lactate yield.

 PFOR encoded by Tsac_0046 and PFL encoded by Tsac_0628 are only two routes for converting pyruvate to acetyl-CoA in T. saccharolyticum.
 The physiological role of PFOR is pyruvate dissimilation, whereas that of PFL is supplying C1 units for biosynthesis.

 Zhou, Jilai; Olson, Daniel G.; Lanahan, Anthony A.; Tian, Liang; Murphy, Sean Jean-Loup; Lo, Jonathan; and Lynd, Lee R., "Physiological Roles of Pyruvate Ferredoxin Oxidoreductase and Pyruvate Formate-Lyase in Thermoanaerobacterium Saccharolyticum Jw/Sl-Ys485" (2015).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 3039.